Connect a network drive to the server

 — network disk number;OperationalStatus

-— the status of the network drive,Offline
+— The status of the network disk,Offline

 orOnline